naojsoft/qplan/doc/manual/qplan.rst

 The next step is to create a Python environment with the packages required by qplan.
 Run the following commands in a terminal window::

-  $ conda create -y -n qplan python=3.6 astropy ephem matplotlib numpy pandas pyqt python-dateutil pytz qtpy xlrd
+  $ conda create -y -n qplan python=3.6 astropy ephem matplotlib numpy openpyxl pandas pyqt python-dateutil pytz qtpy xlrd
   $ conda install -n qplan -c astropy ginga

 The next step is to download and install the qplan software::